unravellingtechnologies/kilt/README.md

 ### Dotfiles Plugin

-The Dotfiles Plugin is the core plugin for managing dotfile synchronization.
+The Dotfiles Plugin is the core plugin for managing dotfile synchronisation.
 It supports:

 - **Directory-based syncing**: Link all files in a directory to your home directory
 - **Symlink creation**: Creates symlinks (not copies) by default for all dotfiles